Professional Business Analyst (PMI – PBA®) Certification Training

 Imagine someone with a gigantic magnifying glass coming into your business, zooming into it to identify your specific business needs, spot business problems, and finally recommend solutions that deliver value to the participants or stakeholders.
 The Professional Business Analyst® empowers you to be just that person; giving you the knowledge, skills, tools, and techniques to determine problems and identify business needs.

-Professional Business analyst has become a competency of critical importance to project management.
 Becoming certified as a business analysis (BA) expert can move your career in a fresh direction while opportunities for BAs are on the rise.
 Inaccurate requirements gathering consistently ranks in the top three causes of project failure yet only half of the organizations have the resources in place to perform this function properly, according to our Pulse of the Profession® research.

 If you work with project teams and manage requirements or product development, or if you’re a project or program manager who performs business analysis in your role, then the PMI-PBA® certification is right for you.